pramatias/rustbook/rustbook102gpt.md

     println!("1 new tweet: {}", tweet.summarize());
 ```

-This code prints 1 new tweet: (Read more from @horse_ebooks...).
+When we run this code, it prints out: "1 new tweet: (Read more from
+@horse_ebooks...)".
+How cool is that?
+The summarize method uses the
+summarize_author method that we implemented, giving us the desired behavior
+without any extra code on our part.

+But hold your horses, because here's an important note: we can't call the
-Note that it isn’t possible to call the default implementation from an
-overriding implementation of that same method.
+default implementation from an overriding implementation of the same method.
+It's a one-way street, my friends.
+So keep that in mind when you're crafting
+your code.

+Alright, keep on harnessing the power of default implementations and unleash
+your creativity with traits.

     Traits as Parameters

-Now that you know how to define and implement traits, we can explore how to use
+Alright, listen up, folks.
+We've reached the next level of trait wizardry.
+Now,
-traits to define functions that accept many different types.
-We'll use the
+buckle up because we're about to define functions that can accept a wide range
+of types.
+How do we do that?
+Well, with the power of traits, of course!

+Let's take a look at this example.
+We've got the Summary trait that we
-Summary trait we implemented on the NewsArticle and Tweet types in Listing 10-13
+implemented on the NewsArticle and Tweet types in Listing 10-13.
+Now, we want to
-to define a notify function that calls the summarize method on its item
+define a function called notify that takes a parameter called item.
+But here's
-parameter, which is of some type that implements the Summary trait.
-To do this,
+the twist: we want this item parameter to be of any type that implements the
-we use the impl Trait syntax, like this:
+Summary trait.
+How do we achieve that?
+Simple!
+We use the impl Trait syntax.

+Check out this code snippet:

 ```rust
 pub fn notify(item: &impl Summary) {